ManageIQ/manageiq-documentation/managing_providers/_topics/reprovisioning_a_bare_metal_host.md

 10. Click **Submit**.

-Depending on the request settings on your {{ site.data.product.title }} appliance, this provisioning request might require approval from an administrator.
+Depending on the request settings on your {{ site.data.product.title_short }} appliance, this provisioning request might require approval from an administrator.
 If not, the provisioning request launches depending on your choice for the schedule.